htcondor/htcondor/docs/admin-manual/introduction-admin-manual.rst

     :index:`condor_replication daemon`
  *condor\_replication*
-    This daemon assists the *condor\_had* daemon by keeping an updated copy of the pool’s state.
+    This daemon assists the *condor\_had* daemon by keeping an updated copy of the pool's state.
 This state provides a better transition from one machine to the next, in the event that the central manager machine stops working. :index:`condor_transferer daemon` *condor\_transferer*